Muldec/stash-wiki/Theme-Light-Pulsar.md

 }

-/* --- Age and # of Scenes move from the left side to the right of the card --- */ .text-muted {text-align:right;margin-top:-2px;margin-bottom:1px}
+/* --- Age and # of Scenes move from the left side to the right of the card --- */ /* --- Also makes sure that when playing a scenes "XX years old in this scene" doesn't overlap with the star rating --- */ .performer-card .text-muted {text-align:right;margin-top:-2px;margin-bottom:1px;width:46%;margin-left:54%}

 /* --- "removes" the term 'old.' from "xx years old." when the resolution gets to small --- */
 @media (max-width: 1520px) {
-div.card.performer-card .text-muted {text-align:right;margin-top:-2px;margin-bottom:1px;margin-right:-33px}
+div.card.performer-card .text-muted {text-align:right;margin-top:-2px;margin-bottom:1px;margin-right:-33px;max-height:20px;overflow:hidden;}
 }

 /* --- To prevent overlapping in the performer card when watching a scene --- */